Industrial hygienists are scientists and engineers committed to protecting people's health and safety in the workplace and the community.

 AIHA recognizes the need for certification by every professional industrial hygienist as an appropriate hallmark by one's peers.
 We strongly urge all professional IHs to obtain Board for Global EHS Credentialing (BGC certification, commonly called the CIH (Certified Industrial Hygienist).

 The Board for Global EHS Credentialing (BGC) has established that successful candidates for certificates shall attain the status of Diplomate of the American Academy of Industrial Hygiene, subject to compliance with requirements established by the Board for Global EHS Credentialing.

-The active BGC certification process for a CIH requires that the person be admitted to examination based upon academic training and four years of experience, successfully pass a one-day examination, and maintain active professional involvement by recertification on a five-year cycle following first certification.
+The active BGC certification process for a CIH requires that the person be admitted to examination based upon academic training and four years of experience, successfully pass a one-day examination, and maintain active professional involvement by recertification on a five-year cycle following the first certification.

 What resources are available for someone who is interested in industrial hygiene as a career option?

 We have a few resources for you to consider checking out: